 Because in land affairs, leadership means more than occupying a position—it means making decisions that shape lives, landscapes, and legacies.

-Latest Trends in Leadership in Land Affair Management
+Illustrative image Colleagues working Together used in Accordemy®'s training on Leadership in Land Affair Management

 This course is ideal for mid- to senior-level professionals working in land administration, planning, and reform who are responsible for leading people, projects, or institutions.